Recursive Landau Analysis: Introduction

 \section{Introduction}

-Scattering amplitudes are fascinating objects \cite{Dixon:2011xs} that characterize the interactions of relativistic particles and can be used to determine cross-section and other useful physical observables.
+Scattering amplitudes are fascinating objects \cite{Dixon:2011xs} that characterize the interactions of particles and can be used to determine cross-sections and other useful physical observables.
 They exhibit a rich analytic structure as a function of the momenta of the scattered particles.

 In weakly coupled quantum field theories, such as the Standard Model at high energies, the Feynman diagram expansion offers a systematic way to organize calculations of amplitudes and to study their analytic structure.
-Despite a great deal of understanding, the computation of Feynman integrals remains a difficult task that often becomes intractable at high orders, particularly when massive particles are involved (see \cite{Bourjaily:2022bwx} for a recent overview).
+However , the computation of Feynman integrals remains a difficult task that often becomes intractable at high orders, particularly when massive particles are involved (see \cite{Bourjaily:2022bwx} for a recent overview).

-Knowing beforehand the singularity structure of a Feynman integral greatly helps in its computation and may even suffice to ``bootstrap'' the result when combined with additional physical constraints and a good control over the function space (e.g., polylogaritms and their elliptic analogues \cite{Weinzierl:2022eaz}).
-This principle has proven to be especially rewarding for planar $\mathcal{N}=4$ super Yang--Mills amplitudes, where amplitudes have been obtained to high multiplicity and loop orders \cite{Drummond:2018caf,Dixon:2020bbt,Caron-Huot:2016owq,Caron-Huot:2019vjl,Dixon:2020cnr,Dixon:2021tdw,Dixon:2023kop}.
-It is also starting to be used for integrals in more realistic theories \cite{Wilhelm:2022wow,Morales:2022csr,Cao:2023tpx,He:2023umf,Jiang:2024eaj,Giroux:2024yxu}.
+Knowing beforehand the singularity structure of a Feynman integral can greatly help in its computation and may even suffice to ``bootstrap'' the result when combined with additional physical constraints and a good control over the function space (e.g., polylogaritms and their elliptic analogues \cite{Weinzierl:2022eaz}).
+This principle has proven to be especially rewarding for planar $\mathcal{N}=4$ super Yang--Mills amplitudes \cite{Drummond:2018caf,Dixon:2020bbt,Caron-Huot:2016owq,Caron-Huot:2019vjl,Dixon:2020cnr,Dixon:2021tdw,Dixon:2023kop} and it is also starting to be used in more realistic theories \cite{Chicherin:2020oor,Wilhelm:2022wow,Morales:2022csr,Cao:2023tpx,He:2023umf,Jiang:2024eaj,Giroux:2024yxu,Abreu:2024flk, Hannesdottir:2024hke}.